Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries: Multimodal Image SR via Joint Sparse Representations Induced by Coupled Dictionaries

-Note that we can use standard algorithms to approximate the solution to \eqref{Eq:SR} -- such as orthogonal matching pursuit (OMP) algorithm~\cite{tropp2007signal} and iterative hard-thresholding algorithm~\cite{blumensath2009iterative} -- and to compute the solution to \eqref{Eq:SR_L1}, including iterative soft-thresholding algorithm~\cite{daubechies2004iterative}, least angle regression algorithm~\cite{efron2004least}.
-Note also that, compared with conventional standard sparse coding problems involving only LR image patch $\mathbf{x}^{l}$, our formulations~\eqref{Eq:SR} and \eqref{Eq:SR_L1} also integrate the side information $\mathbf{y}_{test}$ into the sparse coding task.
-Since the increase in the amount of available information is akin to the increase of the number of measurements in a Compressive Sensing scenario~\cite{donoho2006compressed,candes2006robust,mota2017compressed,renna2016classification}, one can expect to obtain a more accurate estimate of the sparse codes.
+where the $\ell_2$ norm promotes the fidelity of sparse representations to the signals and the $\ell_0$ pseudo-norm promotes sparsity for the sparse codes.
+Some off-the-shelf algorithms -- such as orthogonal matching pursuit (OMP) algorithm~\cite{tropp2007signal} and iterative hard-thresholding algorithm~\cite{blumensath2009iterative} -- can be applied to approximate the solution to \eqref{Eq:SR}.
+Compared with conventional sparse coding problems that involves only LR image patch $\mathbf{x}^{l}$, our formulations~\eqref{Eq:SR} also integrates the side information $\mathbf{y}_{test}$ into the sparse coding task.
+Since the increase in the amount of available information is akin to the increase of the number of measurements in a Compressive Sensing scenario~\cite{mota2017compressed,renna2016classification}, one can expect to obtain a more accurate estimate of the sparse codes.